Skip to content

 Climate neutrality

-Climate neutrality is the term used when a certain activities do not have a negative impact on the global climate.
-Thereby the Greenhouse gas emissions from an emitter either offset or not emitted at all, so that the concentration of greenhouse gases in the earth's atmosphere does not increase as a result of the respective activity.
+Climate neutrality is the term used when an certain activity does not have a negative impact on the global climate.
+Thereby the Greenhouse gas emissions from an emitter either offset or not emitted at all, so that the concentration of greenhouse gases in the earth's atmosphere does not increase as a result of the activity in question.

 climate change